sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*      */        fos.close();
 ```

-<p markdown="1" class="cn">We can that our controlled `destination` is used as a location for a write via the `FileOutputStream` instance object.
+<p markdown="1" class="cn">It can be observed that our controlled `destination` is used as a location for a write via the `FileOutputStream` instance object.
 The `content` for the write is taken from directly the database without further checks.
 If we can update the `content` in this table using an SQL injection, then we can essentially write controlled code into an arbitrary file.</p>

 <p markdown="1" class="cn">[ret2toc](#table-of-contents)</p>